alexharri/website/posts/webgl-gradients.md

 ];
 ```

-We'll create a temporary <Ts>canvas</Ts> element to render the gradient to:
+To render the gradient to a canvas, we'll first have to create one.
+We can do that like so:

 ```ts
 const canvas = document.createElement("canvas");